bioinfwithjudith/PR-INBRE_Python_Workshop/README.md

 # PR-INBRE Python Workshop
 This workshop is a crash course designed for beginner python coders in the STEM field.
+The development of sequencing methods and decreasing costs leads to the need of scientists knowing how to code.
+Not only is it important for scientists to know how to develop and execute code but scientists may run into looking at another scientists code and being able to decipher what's going on for their own research benefit.

 ## Python3 Part 1 - The use of a Python Interpreter and running your first set of commands.
 Google Colab is a great way to test and store code in a notebook fashion.
 In this workshop, we will use Jupyter Notebooks to store note keeping and develop code to finish exercises.
 All you need is access to the internet and your own gmail account.
 Get your toes wet while realizing that the Python Intepreter is just a fancy calculator where you can save and edit your work.
 As well as learn the simple datatypes: integers, floats, and strings.
 Further, define customized functions and problem-solve errors.
 This workshop ends with the development of your first block of code!